Lordi: 2002–2006: Get Heavy, success in Europe and The Monsterican Dream

-The Monsterican Dream (2004–2006)

 At the beginning of 2004, Lordi began recording their second studio album.
 This time the album was produced by Hiili Hiilesmaa, with whom the band got along well.
 This second album was first released on 14 April 2004 as The Monsterican Dream.
 Two songs from the album, "My Heaven is Your Hell" and "Blood Red Sandman", had been released as singles.
 Corresponding with the release of the album, the band's costumes and image were also reformed.
 The special edition of the album also contained a DVD of the band's own short film, The Kin.
 The film, despite the success of the album it was attached to, has been poorly received.
-The album went gold two years after release.
+The album went gold two years after its release.

 In February 2005 Lordi's first compilation album The Monster Show was released by Sanctuary Records.
 Sanctuary had originally intended to market a collection of records in the United States, but these plans were halted due to financial problems.
 Sanctuary, however, published a compilation album in the UK.
 In Finland, a collection was published by Sony BMG.

-The idea of The Monster Show disc collection has its roots in spring 2004, around the release of The Monsterican Dream album.
+The idea of The Monster Show disc collection has its roots in the spring of 2004, around the release of The Monsterican Dream album.
 Mr Lordi, while interviewing the band Kiss for Inferno magazine, gave the band's bassist/vocalist, Gene Simmons, a copy of Lordi's debut album, Get Heavy (2002).
 Later, Simmons' assistant announced that Simmons would be willing to publish Lordi's albums in the United States, but if the band would like to share sales revenue, it would be better to publish with Sanctuary Records.
-Sanctuary did not want to publish either of the studio albums individually, and instead preferred a compilation of the best songs.
+Sanctuary did not want to publish either of the studio albums individually and instead preferred a compilation of the best songs.
 Thus, songs were picked from Get Heavy and The Monsterican Dream, and collected in the compilation album The Monster Show.
 The collection was published in the spring of 2005 during the European Monstour.

 Meanwhile, the internal atmosphere of the band increased in intensity and led to a dispute between members.
 Later that year, bassist Kalma wanted to resign because of family and financial problems.
-Mr Lordi, tried to persuade Kalma to stay, suggested that he just play the biggest tours and other contractually obligated performances.
+Mr Lordi tried to persuade Kalma to stay and suggested that he just play the biggest tours and other contractually obligated performances.
 Kalma, however, did not relent, because he wanted to be involved with the band either in full or not at all.
 Kalma did, however, play the bass units for the future The Arockalypse album.
 Kalma left the band just before Lordi entered the Eurovision Song Contest qualifier.

-Two new members joined the band, bassist OX and keyboardist Awa.
+Two new members joined the band, OX and Awa.
 This change in members spawned more alterations to the band's costumes.